shanto-kumar-saha/API-Testing-Postman-SQA/README.md

 # Postman-API
-This repository has checking User's API's by the using tools Postman.
+This repository has checking User's API's by the using tools of Postman.